CommandShiftHQ/oct-22-testing-in-react/README.md

-# Testing in React lecture
+# Oct 22 Testing in React lecture

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is built on a demo repo used for the react intro 2 lecture, a simple blog style posts page built using useState and basic event handlers.